 I spent years living in frustration because I could not increase my friend’s number, this reflected on how many likes I used to get for the posts I shared, they were few.
 I started to feel ashamed of what I shared and of when people ask me “How many friends do you have on Facebook?”

 My second obsession with numbers was on Instagram.
 Yes, I wanted to grow my followers and even worse get verified.
 How, for the god’s sake?

 In my first account on Instagram, I bought followers I even paid for some services that like photos and follow/unfollow other people on my behalf just to get more exposure.

 It did not work; I did not get the follower count that I was longing for as I started to lose the followers as soon as I got them.
 No one authentically liked my photos, and I did not get verified.
 No, I am not a public figure to get verified.
 I was silly.

 After learning it the hard way, stressing myself over illusions and paying money for these illusions.
 I decided to give up on Facebook completely and delete my first Instagram account.

-I let go completely of these obsessions, and instead, I focused on the real goals and on the real people I have who love me.
+I let go completely of these obsessions, and instead, I focused on the actual goals and on the genuine people I have who love me.
 A word from them is worth millions of direct messages and a single birthday wish from one of them is worth a trillion people posting on my wall.

 To Sum Up

 We all been there, but what matters is being aware of those social media traps and either to get out of them or avoid them.
-It is not fair to say that we have to quite social media, as using social media is beneficial for lots of people, the thing is we mustn’t forget ourselves and the people around us in the process.
-We have to use social media smartly, and make it work in our
+It is not fair to say that we have to leave social media, as using social media is beneficial for lots of people, the thing is we mustn’t forget ourselves and the surrounding people in the process.
+We have to use social media smartly and make it work in our

 In the end, I have not written this trying to idealize myself as the girl who does not have a problem whatsoever with social media and with her phone in general, I still have challenges that I am going through, I just shared this because it feels great to relate to someone who is going through the same thing.
 It feels incredibly good to be connected.